-The key assumptions for the BAU case are presented below:
+The key assumptions for the Business as Usual case are presented below:

-- The load and capacity forecasts were updated using the 2017 Load and Capacity Data Report (Gold Book) baseline forecast for energy and peak demand by zone for the ten year Study Period.
-New resources and changes in resource capacity ratings were incorporated based on the RNA inclusion rules. - 2.
-The 2016 CRP power flow base cases for the NYCA, ISO-NE and IESO were utilized without update in the 2017 CARIS study.
-The PJM power flow was developed from the 2017 PJM Regional Transmission Expansion Plan ("RTEP") case. - The transmission and constraint model utilizes a bulk power system representation for most of the Eastern Interconnection as described below.
-The model uses both the 2016 RNA/CRP transfer limits and actual operating limits.
+- The load and capacity forecasts were updated using the 2017 Load and Capacity Data Report ("Gold Book") baseline forecast for energy and peak demand by zone for the ten year Study Period.
+New resources and changes in resource capacity ratings were incorporated based on the Reliability Needs Assessment inclusion rules. - 2.
+The 2016 Comprehensive Reliability Plan power flow base cases for the NYCA, ISO-New England and IESO Ontario Control Areas were utilized without update in the 2017 CARIS study.
+The PJM Interconnection power flow was developed from the 2017 PJM Regional Transmission Expansion Plan case. - 3.
+The transmission and constraint model utilizes a bulk power system representation for most of the Eastern Interconnection as described below.
+The model uses transfer limits and actual operating limits from both the 2016 Reliability Needs Assessment and the 2016 Comprehensive Reliability Plan .